knpuniversity/javascript/knpu/ep2-es6/arrow-functions.md

 # Arrow Functions

-The first big feature that you will see everywhere with modern JavaScript is the arrow function.
-Which, at first seems like just a little bit of syntax sugar.
-The arrow function replaces anonymous functions.
-So for example, in our "dot then" here, we have an anonymous function.

-So very simply, instead of having to use the word "function", we can simply just list the arguments, and then say "equal arrow".
-And that will do the exact same thing as before.
-Now ignore for a second that PhpStorm is very, very angry with me, and let's go try this out.

-So this "loadRepLogs" is called on page load and it loads this big list.
-So I'm gonna refresh, it works perfectly.
-And our console has no errors.

-So before we talk more about the arrow function, clearly PhpStorm is totally angry and confused and that's because it's set up to only recognize old JavaScript ES5.

-So let me go to my settings.
-PhpStorm.
-Preferences.
-Search for "ES6".
-And you'll find "Languages & Frameworks", "JavaScript", and you can choose what version you want inside of your application.
-So let's go "ECMASript 6".
-Hit "OK".
-And then once it's done indexing, it should be happy with our format.

-So this is nothing earth shattering, but since you're going to see this, you need to start to train your eyes to recognize that this is just an anonymous function.

-Now if you get a warning up here about a "File Watcher to transpile using Babel", ignore that for now.
-We're going to talk about that at the end of the tutorial.

-So cool.
-So what else are we going to see with this arrow function?
-Well, actually these parentheses around the arguments are even optional.
-As you can see, because the page still works.
-I usually put them there because I like to keep some structure with my functions but you're going to see it without those parentheses.

-Now if this is all the arrow function did, I wouldn't be very happy with it because it's just another way to do something that we could already do before.
-But, it has one very, very amazing super power.

-To show it off, inside of the anonymous function, I want you to "console dot log", "this" and "self".
-Now remember inside of anonymous functions, "this" always changes to be something different.
-Which is why we set up "self" up here, so that it would actually point to our "RepLogApp" object.

-Let's go back.
-Refresh the page.
-And check this out.
-This appears to be our "RepLogApp" object.
-The exact same thing as "self".
-And in fact, it is.
-The big difference between true anonymous functions and this arrow syntax is that the "this" variable is preserved.
-And that's why I use this everywhere now for anonymous functions.

-Because it means I can remove this silly "var equals self" thing.
-And instead down here I can just use "this".
-Of course "this" is inside of its own anonymous function, so once again we're gonna use an arrow function to get that working.
-And when we refresh, it still works.

-So let's keep going with this.
-Down here we're using Sweet Alert.
-Same thing we have "var self equals this".
-So let's get rid of that.
-Down in "preConfirm" we have an anonymous function.
-We'll do empty arguments, equal arrow.
-And we can change this to "this".
-I'm going to do the same thing down here, even though we're not doing anything.
-I like to stay consistent and use the arrow function everywhere if I'm going to use it at all.

-And then the method right below it, same exact thing, "var self equals this", you are gone.
-Replaced with our arrow function.
-And do the same thing on "FadeOut".
-Now here we're using "this" and previously when we were using a true anonymous function, "this" pointed to the element that was fading out right now.
-So we can't use that anymore but that's fine because we know it's this row that is fading out.
-So we're gonna just remove it with "row dot remove" and then "this.updateTotalWeight".

-So let's double check that.
-We'll refresh.
-Delete one of my things.
-Perfect.

-And now let's just convert everything else that we didn't have inside of here.
-So I'll search for "function open parentheses" so we can find everything  and the only functions we want are true methods on our objects itself, we don't want anything anonymous.
-So we'll get rid of the word "function" here.
-Add our arrow.
-Same thing down here.
-And we can get rid of another "var self equals this".
-Which is awesome.
-Update these "selfs" to "this" and get rid of one more "function" on the "catch".

-Perfect.
-Keep going.
-Even the "Promise" can change.
-The "dot then" will definitely change.
-And we'll just finish up here with converting everything else.
-And in this case there was no "self" so we don't need to update anything else.
-And we'll change just the last few spots that we have here.

-Now if you're watching closely you're actually going to see that I created a problem for myself.
-Because previously with "dot each", "this" was the element that we were iterating over at that exact time.

-So if we're gonna use the arrow function, obviously we can't use "this" anymore.
-But that's fine because when you use "dot each", it actually gives you the element that you'll be programming just like that.
-So we can say "element" instead.
-If we search for "dot each", there is one other spot where we have this exact same problem.
-We'll say "key", "index", "element".
-We want to use that instead of "this".

-So it made our life easier in some cases because we actually don't have to use the "var self equals this" thing.
-It did make our life a little bit more complicated in some other spots, but in a real app I would do this from the very, very beginning.

-And honestly the "dot each" function is gonna go away in a few minutes, replaced by a new core JavaScript function.

-Now there's just one other little thing that you're gonna see with the arrow function and it's another syntax option that you can do.

-Up near the top where we have our Sweet Alert, you notice that this "preConfirm" is an anonymous function but all we do is return something.
-When you have that situation you can actually get rid of your method body entirely.
-So when you don't have the curly braces it implies that this value is going to be returned.
-It looks weird at first but you're going to see it a lot.
-And you don't have to use it.

-So with all these changes, let's refresh.
-Make sure a few things still work.
-Looks good to me.

-All right let's keep going and we're actually going to dive into "Node.js" and use it to help us test out a few of these features.
+You will see the *first* big feature or ES 2015 used *everywhere*... and at first, it looks *weird*.
+Very simply, there is a new, shorter syntax for creating anonymous functions.

+For example, in our `.then()`, we have an anonymous function.
+In ES 2015, we can remove the word `function`, and add an "equal arrow" (`=>`) after the arguments.

+That's it!
+That will do the exact same thing as before.
+Well, PhpStorm is *really* angry about this, but ignore it for a second.
+Let's try it!
+This `loadRepLogs` function is called on page-load to populate the table.
+Refresh!

+It works: no errors.

+## Make PhpStorm Less Angry

+But, apparently PhpStorm hates the arrow function!
+That's because it's setup to only recognize *old*, ES5 JavaScript.

+Go into your settings and search for ES6.
+Under "Languages & Frameworks", "JavaScript", you can choose what version it should use.
+Let's go with "ECMAScript 6".
+Hit ok... and once it's done indexing... ding!
+It's happy!
+And I'm happy too!

+If you see a bubble about a "File Watcher to transpile using Babel", ignore that!
+But, we will talk about that "Babel" thing later, it's more than just a cool-sounding word.
+Babel.

+## Different Arrow Syntaxes

+So the arrow syntax is nothing Earth-shattering.
+But it's used a lot, so you need to train your eyes to recognize that it's just an anonymous function.

+And sometimes, it can look a bit different.
+For example, the parentheses around the arguments?
+Totally optional!
+Without them, everything still works. *I* like the parentheses: I feel like it gives my arrow functions a bit more structure.
+But other code might not have them.

+## The Arrow Function's (Secret) Superpower (this)

+Now if this were *all* the arrow function did, I would be pretty disappointed.
+After all, did we *really* need a new syntax, *just* to save us from typing the word function?
+Well don't worry, because the arrow function has one, very amazing super power.

+To show it off, inside of the anonymous function, `console.log(this, self)`.
+We know that inside of an anonymous functions, `this` always changes to be something different.
+And that's why we added the `self` variable: it allows us to refer to our `RepLogApp` object from inside the callback.

+Ok, find your browser and refresh!
+Woh, check this out: `this` *appears* to be our `RepLogApp` object!
+Yea, `this` and `self` are the same thing!
+What!?

+It turns out, a classic anonymous function and the new arrow function *do* have one difference: when you use an arrow function, the `this` variable is *preserved*.
+That's *awesome* news, and it's why I now use the arrow function everywhere in my code.

+We can finally remove this silly `var = self` thing.
+And instead, below, use `this`.
+But because we're inside of *another* anonymous function, replace it with the new arrow syntax to get things work.
+Try that out!
+It still works!

+## Arrow Functions Everywhere!

+Let's use the arrow syntax everywhere!
+Below, when we use SweetAlert, remove the `self` variable and - in `preConfirm` - use `()` for empty arguments, then add the arrow.
+Inside, we can use `this`!
+Use the arrow function again below.
+Here, we're not using `this`, but I like to stay consistent and use the arrow function *everywhere*.

+Keep going!
+Inside the next method, remove `self`, and add our arrow function.
+Do the same for `fadeOut`.
+But here, we *were* using `this`, which previously pointed to the DOM Element object that was fading out.
+We can't use `this` anymore, but that's fine!
+Replace it with `$row.remove()` and then `this.updateTotalWeight()`.

+Double-check that things work.
+Refresh!
+Delete one of the items and... perfect!

+Since we're going to use arrow functions for *all* anonymous functions, search for `function()`.
+Yep, we're going to replace *everything*, except for the methods in our objects.
+Remove `function()`, and add the arrow.
+Repeat it again, and remove *another* `self` variable: just use `this`.
+I'll fast-forward through the rest of the changes.

+## Looping without Using this

+If you were watching *really* closely, you may have noticed a problem.
+Before, inside the `$.each` callback, `this` was the element that we were iterating over at that exact time.

+But now that we're using the arrow function, obviously, that won't work.
+No worries!
+Just give your arrow function two arguments: `index` and `element`.
+Use `element` instead of `this`.

+If we search for `.each`, there is one other spot with the same problem.
+Same solution: add `index, element` and use `element` inside.

+## Arrow Function without a Body

+Now that we're using the arrow function everywhere, there's *one* more variation that you'll see.
+Scroll back up and find the `preConfirm` option on SweetAlert.
+In this case, the arrow function is nothing more than a single `return` statement.
+In this situation, to be extra fancy, you can *remove* the function body and return statement entirely.

+When you don't have the curly braces, it means that this value will be returned.
+It looks weird at first, but it *means* the same thing that we had before.
+You *will* see this kind of stuff in code examples.

+Phew!
+After making *all* these changes, let's refresh and try them.
+The list loads, we can delete, and the form still validates.
+Bananas!

+Next, I think we should write some Node.js!